WPChill/imageseo-wordpress/readme.txt

 == Changelog ==

+= 1.2.5 (03-01-2020) =
+- New: Social card compatible with Rank Math
+- Remove bulk filename
+- Improved: Process rename and alt on upload file

 = 1.2.4 (02-26-2020) =
 - Bugfix: Updating the cache on the image counter
 - Improved: Background image counter processing (performance improvement)